 They are a band of freeskiers who have taken their park tricks, big airs and ability to snake through the tightest of trees into the East Coast’s gnarliest terrain.

-University of Vermont Freeskiing Team members Brooks Curran, Tim McClellan and Dylan Dipentima and buddy Noah Ranallo cut their teeth at Mad River Glen chasing each other through the trees.
+The former University of Vermont Freeskiing Team members Brooks Curran, Tim McClellan and Dylan Dipentima and buddy Noah Ranallo cut their teeth at Mad River Glen chasing each other through the trees.
 Rounding out the crew are UVM student Marcus Wadlington, a backcountry guru from Smuggler’s Notch; Chris Stimpson, also a top-ranked freeskier from UVM; and Evan Booth, (bios below).

 Curran, himself a top skier who spent some time at Burke Mountain Academy, couldn’t ask for a better set of action models.

 At age 11, Curran began filming, “mainly videos of friends sledding on Mad River Rockets,” he says.
 His parents, Dennis and Ellen Curran are photographers who work out of the Mad River Valley.
 It was only two years ago, after his mother was hit by a car while running and injured, that Brooks, then 19, picked up a still camera and began helping out with the family business, shooting weddings.

 “A lot of us have never really skied the West so this is a discovery trip for us,” says Curran.
 “We’re also making a web video out of it called ‘Notion.’”

 The Notion crew are following in the footsteps of the Jones brothers, Todd and Steve, who grew up skiing Stowe, and then headed to Jackson Hole and started Teton Gravity Research films.
 They are also picking up where Ryan Hawks and brothers Lars and Silas Chickering-Ayers left off: World Freeride Tour stars raised at Mad River Glen who went on to film and tour the West in a van they called “The General.”